For a downloadable PDF, click here.

 What might the foreign language teacher do to assist students with mild to moderate foreign language learning difficulties?

-A systematic multisensory structured language (MSL) approach that benefits students who struggle to learn to read and spell in their native language also benefits students who have difficulties learning a foreign language.
-The following recommendations are based on the key principles of the multisensory approach:
+A systematic Structured Literacy approach that benefits students who struggle to learn to read and spell in their native language also benefits students who have difficulties learning a foreign language.
+The following recommendations are based on the key principles of the Structured Literacy approach:

 - Provide opportunities for students to practice and review a concept frequently (repetitive principle).